fmenat/PyLearningCrowds/docs/methods.md

 	* *array-like of shape (n_annotators, n_classes)*
 	A matrix of the number of annotations to be set priors for every annotator and every ground truth label on the data.
 	* *array-like of shape (n_annotators, n_classes, n_classes)*
-	A cube with the number of annotations to be set priors for every annotator, every ground truth label and every observed label on the data.
+	A cube with the number of annotations to be set priors for every annotator, every ground truth label and every observed label on the data. priors=
+	> Comments on the priors: The laplace smooth prior helps to stabilize traning and speeds up convergence.
+The disadvantage trade-off correspond to a slightly worse estimation of the ground truth.
 * **fast: *boolean, default=False***
 If the fast estimation of the method is used.
 This correspond to perform a discrete/hard estimation of the ground truth label, after E step.
-Based on REFERENCIA
+According to Sinha et al. [4] accelerates convergence (*reduce the number of iterations to convergence*).
 * **DTYPE_OP: *string, default='float32'***
 dtype of numpy array, restricted to https://numpy.org/devdocs/user/basics.types.html